 Lastly, you can decide if all users can join proactively (i.e., enroll themselves).
 If you click 'Yes, everyone,' all employees will see the option to enroll.
 If you click 'No,' no one will see the option to self-enroll.
 And if you click 'Yes, based on competencies,' you allow users working on specific competencies to enroll (learn more about competency-based enrollment here).

-Finally, you can activate (and later disable) the path on the status screen.
+Finally, you can activate (or delete) the path on the status screen.
 Similar to learning elements, changes to a learning path won't impact those currently enrolled.
 Only newly enrolled users will see the changes.
 New users for the path will see the latest version, already enrolled users will see the version active when they were enrolled.